fiwippi/tanuki/README.md

 ```
 - To disable logging set `logging.log_to_file` and `logging.log_to_console` to `false`
 - `logging.level` can be `trace`, `debug`, `info`, `warn`, `error`, `fatal`, `panic`
 - `scan_interval_minutes`  can be any non-negative integer.
-To disable interval scanning set the value to `0`;
+To disable interval scanning set the value to `0`

 ⚠️ - Tanuki expects all archives in the library folder to be within their own folder.
-So, you can't have any standalone archives in ther root library folder
+So, you can't have any standalone archives in the root of the library folder

 ### Initial Login
 On the first run Tanuki logs the default username and randomly generated password to `STDOUT`.
 It is advised to immediately change the password